 Specifies an RPG II compilation in IBM System/34 mode.
-When this mode is specified, IRAM (Series 90) or MIRAM (System 80) will be used to process all disk files; the logical file definition (LFD) for printer files is changed to PRNTR, PRNTR1...PRNTRn; and the control reader (CTLRDR) is used for card input even though the data management reader (READER) is specified.
+When this mode is specified, MIRAM will be used to process all disk files; the logical file definition (LFD) for printer files is changed to PRNTR, PRNTR1...PRNTRn; and the control reader (CTLRDR) is used for card input even though the data management reader (READER) is specified.